poseidon/matchbox/examples/README.md

     kubectl --kubeconfig=examples/assets/tls/kubeconfig get pods --all-namespaces

-On my laptop, VMs download and network boot CoreOS in the first 45 seconds, the Kubernetes API becomes available after about 150 seconds, and add-on pods are scheduled by 180 seconds.
+On my laptop, VMs download and network boot CoreOS in the first 45 seconds, the Kubernetes API becomes available after about 150 seconds, and add-on pods are scheduled after 3 minutes.
 On physical hosts and networks, OS and container image download times are a bit longer.

 ## Tectonic